 The real lessons came later.
 I realized that if you truly love something, then you will give the extra care and attention it deserves.
 When making pizza, or anything else, you should make it the way you like it.

-Many people love pizza.
-It is easy and versatile.
+Many people love ordering from a local pizza delivery service or their favorite pizza restaurant.
+But since pizza is easy and versatile, many people also prefer making their own version at home.
 In addition to being yummy, pizzas are fun to make, which makes it a great activity for the family.
 Have a house full of the neighbor kids?
 No problem.
 Let them make their own personal pizza.

 Some people prefer the store bought ready made pizza crust, which is a little pricey, but it is a no fail way to go; while others may reach for the refrigerated pizza dough.
 Even still, there are those who enjoy making their own pizza crust.
 Once you determine the type of crust you want to use, the next step is the sauce.
 Before you reach for the stuff in a jar, try making your own.
 It is easier than you think.
 It just takes a little preparation.
 The great thing about sauce is you can make it the day before.
 Because like wine and cheese, it tastes better with age.
 Personally, fresh is best.
 But if you do not have time to peel and cut tomatoes, or have an herb garden, cans will work.

 Once everything is prepared it is time to start the party.
 Set out the pizza crust, sauce and toppings.

 Toppings can include but are not limited to: